 The right body posture is the foundation of kinetic lifting.
 Standing with your feet at shoulder width apart is a fundamental aspect of maintaining proper form while lifting.
 Make sure that your feet are a shoulder’s width apart.
 Move one foot just slightly in front of the other and make sure to stand on the long side of bulky objects such as sofas or tables.

 Make sure to wear gloves and keep a stable position throughout the process.
 Don’t bend at the waist, but rather bend your knees to a squatting position with your abs tight.
-Use a good grip to grab the item you will be moving with the kinetic lifting technique, with each of your hands on the opposite sides of the heavy item.
-If the item isn’t that heavy, feel free to gently slide your hands underneath it.
+Use a good grip to grab the item you will be moving with the kinetic lifting technique, with both of your hands on the opposite sides of the heavy item holding steady.
+If the item isn’t that heavy, feel free to gently slide your hands underneath it, and of course bare in mind that you would eventually have to put the item on some surface, so keep your hands clear when doing that.
 Keep bending at the knees until the object is lifted to avoid injury and keep the load close to your body.
 You can now proceed to lift the object and transition to a standing position by straightening your knees.
-Refrain from sudden movements and twists to avoid an injury to your joints or spine.

 Move The Object by Using Kinetic Lifting